-- Areas of Strengths/Areas of Improvements? - Areas of Interest - You will be asked if you have observed any of the Pediatric 'Must-See' Patients thus far? - Able to turn in any written H&P's/Progress notes you have completed (max 2). (due by the last day of clerkship) - Any questions, comments, concerns to better your clerkship experience.
+- Areas of Strengths/Areas of Improvements - Areas of Interest - You will be asked if you have observed any of the Pediatric 'Must-See' Patients thus far. - You will be asked to reflect on where and how the Medical Humanities have come up throughout your clerkship. - Any questions, comments, concerns to better your clerkship experience.